-(Amend) 2.3 EDUCATION FUNDING FORMULA ADEQUATE TO BRING ALL ALASKA STUDENTS TO PROFICIENCY OR BEYOND
+2.3 EDUCATION FUNDING FORMULA TO BRING ALL ALASKA STUDENTS TO PROFICIENCY AND BEYOND

-The Association of Alaska School Boards urges the Legislature to provide sustainable funding adequate to allow all districts to bring their students to proficiency.
-Sustainable funding requires the immediate implementation of a revised area cost differential that more accurately reflects the higher cost of operating schools in Alaska, Funding in the FY 07 foundation program should be considered the base for FY 08, and an additional increment should be provided to implement a revised area cost differential.
+The Association of Alaska School Boards urges the Legislature to provide sustainable and adequate funding to allow all districts to bring their students to proficiency and beyond.
+Sustainable funding requires the immediate implementation of a revised area cost differential that more accurately reflects the higher cost of operating schools in

+Alaska.
+Funding in the FY 07 foundation program should be considered the base for FY 08, and an additional increment should be provided to fully implement the 2005 ISER area cost differential.
 Any adjustment to the area cost differential should be accompanied by an increase to the base student allocation for all districts, to better assure adequate funding for all districts regardless of the cost differential adjustment.
-AASB also believes that billingual and vocational education programs should be funded based on need.
+AASB believes that special education intensive needs programs should be funded based on need and that districts should have a second count period for intensive needs students who enroll after the count date.
+AASB also believes that bilingual, special education intensive needs and vocational education programs should be funded separately and at levels adequate for quality programming.
+Furthermore, the legislature should fund a separate line item for districts that provide services to students during the summer

 Rationale.
 In Alaska, accountability measures under the Quality Schools Initiative have created continuous, increasing financial demands on school districts.
 The initiative mandates K-1 grade screening, standards-based assessments and the High School Graduation Qualifying Exam.
 It requires implementing and integrating state school and educator performance standards.
 It calls for a School Designator system requiring schools to show improvement over a period of time.
 All districts have been increasing the amount of resources directed to student testing and remediation.
+Additional resources have been necessary to have classes taught by NCLB "highly qualified" teachers, especially in small schools.
+Many districts have expanded summer school offerings to meet the increased needs to support students in passing the HSGQE.
+Furthermore, providing necessary instruction during the summer months provides for a more efficient use of the substantial capital invested in our school facilities.
 AASB urges the Alaska State Legislature to reconsider the funding level for "intensive needs" children receiving special education as block grant funding provides an inadequate level of support.
 Also, combined block grant funding for special education, vocational education, and bilingual education programs is inappropriate because it fails to account for real differences among the costs of services for each student category.
-Instead, AASB supports funding bilingual and vocation education programs separately based on need.

-Since passage of SB 36 in 1998, the area cost differential has not been adjusted by the state, despite two studies that produced rationale for changing the cost factors been adjusted only once.
-This inaction threatens the integrity of the foundation formula program and the ability of many school districts to cope with higher operating and labor costs.
+Instead, AASB supports funding special education, bilingual and vocational education programs separately based on need.
+Since passage of SB 36 in 1998, the area cost differential has been adjusted only once.
+Continued inaction threatens the integrity of the foundation formula program and the ability of many school districts to cope with higher operating and labor costs.

 At the federal level, the reauthorization of ESEA "No Child Left Behind Act" 2001 has huge fiscal implications for Alaska schools.
 Already, Alaska districts are being required to provide additional supplemental services for students in Title 1 schools deemed failing, and to provide parents with the choice to send their children to another school at district expense.
 Also, Congress has stepped back from earlier pledges to fully fund the Individuals with Disabilities Education Act (IDEA).
 We urge the Alaska Legislature to support full federal funding of these two Acts.
 These state and federal mandates should receive an adequate, ongoing, consistent source of funding.
-Adopted 2002, 03 Amended 04, 05 (Sunset: Nov.
+Adopted 2002, 03 Amended 04, 05, 06 (Sunset Nov.
 2007)